freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### June 24, 2022
+1. This Python course will teach you how to automate boring and repetitive tasks.
+You'll learn how to automate the process of extracting tables from websites, interacting with spreadsheets, sending text messages, and more.
+You'll pick up a variety of Python libraries, including Selenium, XPath, and crontab.
+(3 hour YouTube course): https://www.freecodecamp.org/news/automate-your-life-with-python/

+2. Learn JavaScript Design Patterns.
+These come up all the time in large codebases – and also in coding interviews.
+This tutorial will teach you classics like the Singleton Pattern, the Chain of Responsibility Pattern, and the Abstract Factory Pattern.
+Each comes with a detailed explanation and a code example.
+(30 minute read): https://www.freecodecamp.org/news/javascript-design-patterns-explained/

+3. One key concept that all web developers have to wrap their heads around is the Document Object Model, or DOM.
+It's a tree-like structure of HTML elements that makes up a webpage.
+This tutorial will walk you through how DOMs work in the browser, and how you can use them to build sophisticated web apps.
+(25 minute read): https://www.freecodecamp.org/news/what-is-the-dom-explained-in-plain-english/

+4. React is a powerful JavaScript front end development library.
+But how do you link your React app to a back end?
+Through APIs.
+This in-depth tutorial will teach you how to use the useEffect() hook and the useState() hook.
+You'll learn the built-in JavaScript Fetch API, along with the Axios HTTP client.
+(20 minute read): https://www.freecodecamp.org/news/how-to-consume-rest-apis-in-react/

+5. Visual Basic is one of the original Object Oriented Programming languages.
+It's most famously usable within Excel.
+There are a lot of openings for Visual Basic .NET developers, and this course can serve as a first step toward pursuing them.
+(3 hour YouTube course): https://www.freecodecamp.org/news/learn-visual-basic-net-full-course/

+Quote of the Week: *"The great paradox of automation is that the desire to eliminate human labor always generates new tasks for humans."* — Mary L. Gray, Computer Science Professor and Automation Researcher

 ### June 17, 2022
 1. If you're interested in Data Science and Machine Learning, I recommend this new intermediate-level Python course taught by MIT grad student Kylie Ying.
 You can code along at home in your browser.
 You'll use TensorFlow to train Neural Networks, visualize a diabetes dataset, and perform Text Classification on wine reviews.
 (2 hour YouTube course): https://www.freecodecamp.org/news/text-classification-tensorflow/